-- Being a native speaker of any non-English language; - A grade of A- or better in an approved 500- or 600-level literature course, with readings in the target language; - Passing the Toronto Medieval Latin exam, PhD level. - 2.
+- Being a native speaker of any non-English language. - A grade of A- or better in an approved 500- or 600-level literature course, with readings in the target language. - Passing the Toronto Medieval Latin exam, PhD level. - 2.
 Reading competence in two foreign languages.
 Competence in American Sign Language or a computer language can fulfill one language requirement at the reading competence level.
-Competence in a language not available or tested at the University of Oregon will be determined by the Director of Graduate Studies in consultation with the appropriate department or experts in that language.
+Competence in a language not available or tested at the University of Oregon will be determined by the Director of Graduate Studies in consultation with the appropriate department or experts in that language and approved by the Division of Graduate Studies.

 Those demonstrating reading competence in two languages ideally will complete the first language during the first year of progress and the second language during the second year of progress.
 All courses necessary for fulfillment of the language requirement must be completed by the end of coursework.
 ASL courses are offered in the College of Education.
+Two full years of ASL language are required.
 If you are interested in using a computer language to meet the reading competence requirement, consult the DGS.